-Cuba's Fidel Castro survived assassination attempts
+Cuba's Fidel Castro survived assassination attempts, officials say

 Over the decades Castro became one of the longest-ruling heads of state in the world, but the plots against him never abated.
 According to Escalante, Castro was targeted with sniper rifles, explosive-laden baseballs, poisoned cigars and pistols disguised as news cameras.
 All failed.

 Even in his fifth decade of power, Castro was still calling out plots against him.
-In 2000 at the 10th Ibero-American summit of Latin American and European leaders in Panama, Castro publicly denounced what he said was another attempt about to be made against him.
+In 2000 at the 10th Ibero-American Summit of Latin American and European leaders in Panama, Castro publicly denounced what he said was another attempt about to be made against him.

 "They are already in Panama and they have introduced weapons and explosives," Castro said, holding up a photo of one of his most persistent foes: Luis Posada Carriles.